-The nominal stresses were calculated based on the area of the web plates and the flange plate as shown in Figure 3-7.
+The nominal stresses were calculated based on the area of the web plates and the flange plate as shown in Figure 3-6.
 The area is located adjacent to the stiffener detail.
 The lower stress limit corresponded to an axial load of 35 kips (156 kN), whereas the upper stress limit was produced by an axial load of 175 kips (778 kN).
 Specimens were tested at either 1.50 Hz or 1.75 Hz.
 These frequencies were used to avoid a rocking instability of the test frame.
 Tests conducted at the reduced frequency of 1.50 Hz were done to limit the axial error feedback to approximately 5 kips (22 kN).
 This axial error limit was considered acceptable for all tests.
 The axial error occurred during transition from upper to lower limits and did not affect the maximum and minimum loads.
 The maximum and minimum loads were monitored and maintained throughout all testing.
-The error at the 175 kip maximum loading was less than 0.3 kips, a difference of less than 0.2% in applied load.
-The error at the 35 kip minimum loading was less than 0.2 kips, a difference of less than 0.6% in applied load.
-Figure 3-8 shows a graph of the applied load versus time.
+The error at the 175-kip maximum loading was less than 0.3 kips, a difference of less than 0.2% in applied load.
+Figure 3-7 shows a graph of the applied load versus time.